osrf/gazebo_tutorials/torsional_friction/tutorial.md

 1. Double click the sphere to open its inspector.
 Go to the collision tab, then find `Surface -> Friction`.
-There are a few parameters there which are important to torsional friction, they will be explained below.
-For now, we want to set `Use curvature` to true and input the sphere's radius into `Curvature radius`, which is 0.5 m.
+There are a few parameters there which are important for torsional friction, they will be explained below.
+For now, we want to set `Use patch radius` to false and input the sphere's radius into ` Curvature radius`, which is 0.5 m.
 Note that the torsional friction `mu3` is 1.0 by default.

 1. Finally, we want to make the sphere very heavy so it presses against the ground and we see the effects of friction more quickly.
 So on the `Link` tab,